yaakovab/funditProject/README.md

 ### Part C - approve and decline functionality

-1. We must add 2 buttons approve and decline.
+1. We must add 2 buttons: Approve and Decline.
-2. Approve and Decline functionality will be to hide hide clicked match and count how many matches are approved and decline.
+2. Approve and Decline functionality will be to hide clicked match and count how many matches are approved and decline.

 ### Part D - Your personal touch (bonus mission):

-Think of a small addition to this project and make it happen.
+Please come up with small additions to this project and apply it.
 It should involve adding something to the UI, or server (or both!).
 A good rule of thumb for the effort here is that it should not exceed the time that it took you to perform the previous parts.
 Please describe the feature you've added on your email back to us

 ## General notes

-- Test your work well.
+- Test your work before submitting.
 Think of edge cases.
 Think of how users will use it, and make sure your work is of high quality
 - Stick to the best practices of the libraries used as much as possible
-- This task involves both client and server code.
-Regardless of bonuses and part 4, in the end you should have touched both areas.
-If you haven't - you probably are not covering all our requirements.
+- This task involves both client and server code and you should address both areas, except in the bonuses and part 4 section.
+If you haven't - you are probably not covering all our requirements.
 - If you have any questions regarding the task itself or its environment, feel free to ask in the exam's e-mail.
 For general coding / technology questions, please consult stack overflow, forums and other sources of your choice.

 ## Submitting

 1. add `username: fundit-exam, email: andrey@novellofinancial.com ` as collaborators to your imported repo.
 2. send the repo's URL back to the email you got from us.
 Describe your extra touch (part 4), and any general notes you may have.
-Can be anything from challenges to something you feel was not done perfect, to something you're specially proud of.
+It couid be anything from challenges to something you feel was not done perfectly, to something you're especially proud of.

 ## ![good luck](https://media.giphy.com/media/12XDYvMJNcmLgQ/giphy.gif)